ZKitcher/p5js-Boilerplate/README.md

-# p5js-Boilerplate
+# create-p5jsBoiler

+Initialise an instance of https://github.com/ZKitcher/p5js-Boilerplate

--   Boilerplate to fork for an easy setup to start a P5js project.
+-   Boilerplate to clone for an easy setup to start a P5js project.

 -   To create a clone, run `npx create-p5jsboiler` + `app-name`.